KiandaBPM/docs/content/docs/platform/rules/_index.md

 ## Rule order ###

-If there is more than 1 rule for an item like a field or button, then the order of execution must be considered.
+If there is more than one rule for an item like a field or button, then the order of execution must be considered.

-For example for a Submit button on a form I may want my **Send email rule** to be executed first before any other rule is executed.
-To do this click on the **Submit** button to make sure you are in **Edit** mode, and under **Rules** in the right-hand pane,  drag the **Send email** rule to the top of the list by clicking on the rule and dragging it to the top.
+For example for a **Submit** button on a form, you may want a **Send email rule** to be executed first before any other rule is executed, that is an automated email will be sent before anything else.
+To ensure this happens, click on the **Submit** button to make sure you are in **Edit** mode, and under **Rules** in the right-hand pane,  drag the **Send email** rule to the top of the list by clicking on the rule and dragging it to the top of the list of rules.

 <img src="/images/ruleorder.png" alt="Rule order" style="zoom:70%;" />

-Go to [Multiple rules](/docs/platform/rules/general/multiple-rules/) to read more about using mutiple rules on a field or other item.
+Go to [Multiple rules](/docs/platform/rules/general/multiple-rules/) to read more about using multiple rules on a field or other item.